Meuse → Mosel → Rhine - The Netherlands

 To be honest, the stretch from Den Dungen to Aarle-Rixtel is doable in a single day.
 Arriving at the crossing at KM 89.8, you go straight into the (free) marina of Aarle-Rixtel like the "Parel".

-On this this stretch of the Zuid-Willemsvaart from Veghel to Aarle-Rixtel, you will pass some objects:
+On this stretch of the Zuid-Willemsvaart from Veghel to Aarle-Rixtel, you will pass some objects:

 From Aarle-Rixtel to Weert